 Yes, you are welcome to arrive at 10 a.m. for exploration time, however, please call to let us know you are coming early.
 Upon arrival, a staff member will greet your class and collect your signed Behavior Contract (included in your confirmation packet).
 After the greeting we ask that you divide your students into small groups, accompanied by a chaperone, to explore the exhibit hall and aquaria.

 Can we eat lunch and snacks at the Seymour Center?

 Two outdoor classrooms with picnic tables are available on a first-come, first-served basis.
 These covered, open-air shelters provide some protection from wind, rain, and sun for your class.
 Your group is welcome to re-enter the visitor hall and aquarium after eating your lunch or snack.
 Some uncovered picnic tables are also available.
 In the event of wet/cold weather, be sure to bring activities for students to do in cars/on the bus.

 Why a lottery for Discovery Labs?

 During spring months, more teachers request Discovery Labs than we can provide.
 A lottery is the most fair and efficient way to make Discovery Lab reservations.
-After the lottery, some openings are usually available for winter months, filled first come, first served.
+After the lottery, some openings are usually available and are filled first-come, first-served.

 Do I need to apply for the lottery?

 It depends on the type of visit.
 If applying for a Discovery Lab & Tour, turn in your application by the lottery deadline to improve your chances for premium dates.
-After the lottery, space is often available and filled first come, first served.
-Check our Field Trip Calendar for available dates.
+After the lottery, space is usually available and filled first-come, first-served.
+Check our list of remaining dates available.
 To schedule a Reserved School Tour or Self-guided Exhibit Exploration, no need to apply for the lottery as they are scheduled by phone.

 Can I do anything to improve our chances for the lottery?